maimy-portfolio/maimy-portfolio/README.md

 # 👋 Hi, I'm My!

 🎓 IT student at Keiser University Vietnam
-💻 Passionate about frontend and IOS (mobile) development
+💻 Passionate about Frontend and IOS (mobile) development
 🌱 Always learning by building hands-on projects with real-world use cases

 ## 🔧 Tech Stack